mfumagalli/Tjarno/Files/selection_2.md

 Then you retain the simulated parameters with the lowest distance.
 Their distribution is your approximation of the posterior distribution of your parameter, the selection coefficient.

-**EXERCISE** Using R or even a spreadsheet, first assess the correlation between each summary statistic and the parameter; then use the rejection method to derive a very approximated distribution of the selection coefficient.
+**EXERCISE** Using R or even a spreadsheet:
+- assess the correlation between each summary statistic and the parameter
+- select the most informative summary statistic
+- use the rejection method to derive a (very much) approximated distribution of the selection coefficient\\

 A possible quick solution can be found [here](https://github.com/mfumagalli/Tjarno/edit/master/Files/selection_solution_2.md).

+Comment on the results (e.g. is the prior appropriate? can we gain more poer if you use multiple summary statistics?...)

 # Selection coefficient and time